JULY 4 - BIRTHS

 Henrietta Swan Leavitt

-Born 4 Jul 1868; died 12 Dec 1921.
+Born 4 Jul 1868; died 12 Dec 1921 at age 53.

-American astronomer known for her discovery of the relationship between period and luminosity in Cepheid variables, pulsating stars that vary regularly in brightness in periods ranging from a few days to several months.
+American astronomer who was known for her discovery of the relationship between period and luminosity in Cepheid variables, pulsating stars that vary regularly in brightness in periods ranging from a few days to several months.
 Leavitt's greatest discovery came from her study of 1777 variable stars in the Magellanic Clouds.
-She determined the periods of 25 Cepheid variables and in 1912 announced what has since become known as the famous Period-Luminosity relation: "since the variables are probably nearly the same distance from the earth, their periods are apparently associated with their actual emission of light, as determined by their mass, density, and surface brightness."
+She determined the periods of 25 Cepheid variables and in 1912 announced what has since become known as the famous Period-Luminosity relation: “since the variables are probably nearly the same distance from the earth, their periods are apparently associated with their actual emission of light, as determined by their mass, density, and surface brightness.”
 Today the Period-Luminosity relation is used to calculate the distances of galaxies.

 Hugo Winckler

-Born 4 Jul 1863; died 19 Apr 1913.
+Born 4 Jul 1863; died 19 Apr 1913 at age 49.

 German archaeologist and historian whose excavations at Bogazköy, in Turkey, disclosed the capital of the Hittite empire, Hattusa, and yielded thousands of cuneiform tablets from which much of Hittite history was reconstructed.
 He began excavating at Bogazköy in 1906.
 He found the hardened clay tablets in ruined storage chambers, very likely royal archives, that apparently were destroyed by a great fire.
 Most were in the then unknown Hittite language.
 A few, in Akkadian, included a cuneiform version of a peace treaty between the Egyptian pharaoh Ramses II and the Hittite king Hattusilis, which Winckler translated.
 Winckler continued excavating, revealing the remains of a mighty capital city with temples, palaces, fortifications, and gateways.